 Fibroadenomas are the most common benign breast tumor in women under 35 years of age.
 Hormonal factors are thought to contribute to fibroadenoma growth, but the exact etiology is poorly understood.
 On examination, fibroadenomas are well-defined, mobile, typically solitary breast masses that are 1–2 cm in diameter on average.
 Giant fibroadenomas are much larger in size and can distort the shape of the breast.
-Patient history, physical examination, and are used to establish the diagnosis.
+Patient history, physical examination, and age-appropriate imaging for a palpable breast mass are used to establish the diagnosis.
 Biopsy is not routinely required for diagnostic confirmation but may be indicated to rule out differential diagnoses (e.g., phyllodes tumor, breast cancer).
 Although most fibroadenomas are benign and have an excellent prognosis, complex adenomas are associated with an increased risk of breast cancer.

 - Usually a well-defined, mobile mass